-- Working with the Communications team to market the event
+- Working with the Communications team to market the event; and

-- Attend bi-weekly DC Programming meetings as scheduled (every other Sunday)
+- Attend bi-weekly Events team meetings as scheduled (every other Sunday).

-- Attend at least 2 events per month, and ideally one event per week
+- Attend at least two events per month, and ideally one event per week.

-- Execute and act as the POC on an average of one event a month
+- Execute and act as the point of contact (POC) on an average of one event per month.

-- Meet all deadlines set by the VP and MD of Programming
+- Meet all deadlines set by the Director of Events.

 Eligibility and Requirements: